ethouris/git-tools/README.md

 This is a set of useful commands to help with `git`.

+###  git-base `[branch]` `<options...>`

+Show the commit that this branch was drawn off, in order to be able to identify changes that have been introduced in this branch towards its parent branch.
+By default the current branch is taken - for detached head it can't be used with the default branch parameter.

+It is considered that the parent branch is the branch specified in the last extracted reflog entry for the checked branch.
+If that part doesn't contain this information, the parent branch is not identifiable.
+You can specify this branch manually using the `--off` option.

+Options:

+* `--off <branch>`: Declare that the branch to be checked should be drawn off the given branch (the reflog entry with this branch will be considered the last drawn-off).

+* `--all`: Print every entry that was marked as a merge from a known branch.
+Together with `--debug` will print the name of the branch found with this entry.

+* `--debug`: Print all entries and the branch information, if found.

 ###  git-cb `<branch>` `<remotespec>`

 Creates a local branch, possibly bound to a remote branch from upside, drawn off